Phenomenology of quantum eigenstates in mixed-type systems: lemon billiards with complex phase space structure: Acknowledgement

 \section{Acknowledgement}

-We thank Tomaž Prosen for elucidating discussions and the extensive use of computational facilities. Č.L. thanks the MPG for its hospitality.
+We thank B. Georgeot, R. Ketzmerick and L. Vidmar for elucidating discussions, T. Prosen for discussions and providing the extensive use of computational facilities and M.T.
+Eiles for the careful reading of the manuscript. Č.L. thanks the MPG for its hospitality.
 This work was supported by the Slovenian Research Agency (ARRS) under the grant J1-9112.